 The Island Where Boats Don't Dock: Getting to and Loving Koh Lipe

 You don't step off a ferry onto a pier.
 There is no pier.
 Your speedboat anchors 50 meters offshore.
 A longtail boat putters alongside.
-You hand your backpack to a man balanced on the bow.
-You climb over the side.
-The longtail bounces through the surf.
-And then you wade through knee-deep turquoise water to the beach, shoes in one hand, dignity abandoned.
+You hand your backpack to a man balanced on the bow, climb over the side, and the longtail bounces through the surf.
+Then you wade through knee-deep turquoise water to the beach, shoes in one hand.

 The transfer costs THB 50 per person.
-The waterproof bag for your electronics?
-Priceless.
+The waterproof bag for your electronics is worth far more than that.

 Koh Lipe is not easy to reach.
 That's the point.